nextgis/docs_ngweb/source/layers.rst

 There are three limitation for uploading big rasters:

-1. Max file size - it depends on your `subscription plan <https://nextgis.com/pricing-base/>`_, on Premium by default the limit is **2 GiB**.
-Max file size can be modified to a certain point for cloud Web GIS and indefinitely for `on-premise <https://nextgis.com/pricing>`_;
+1. Max file size - it depends on your `subscription plan <https://nextgis.com/pricing-base/>`_, on Premium the limit is **50 GiB**.
-2. Max size of extracted raster in the cloud can be up to **4 GiB**.
+2. Max size of extracted raster is equal to max file size multiplied by 2, so for Premium it's **100 GiB**.
 GeoTIFF uses a compression algorithm and the file size may be drastically smaller than the size of the unpacked data.
 To calculate the size of he decompressed raster multiply the three parameters: pixel count * number of bands * bytes per pixel.

 .. note:: If the raster file does not have alpha channel, it will be added during uploading, further expanding the raster size, so for calculating the data size add +1 channel to the equasion.